1up-lab/contao-full-background-images/resources/doc/index.md

 #### Enable prev/next navigation
 If checked, a prev and a next button (default style: arrow) is added to the navigation items

+#### Center image horizontally
+If checked, the background image will be horizontally centered, else left aligned.

+#### Center image vertically
+If checked, the background image will be vertically centered, else top aligned.

 ### Regular page / Internal redirect / 403 / 404
 #### Operation mode
 * `Inherit from parent` - Inherits settings from a parent page